 Frequently asked questions

 WPLP does not accept individual applications; the program works in collaboration with partner organizations around the world which receive funding, screen applicants and then recommend them to EMU to see if the applicants meet admission requirements.
 If you wish to know whether there is a cohort in your region to which you may apply, please contact us at .

 Both certificates are 15 hours; however, WPLP coursework is shaped by the specific needs of women leaders who frequently come from conflict or post-conflict zones.

 Does EMU/CJP accept individual applications to the program?
-See above.

 WPLP is funded by a variety of government and development organizations.

-For more information, contact Janice Jenner, director of the Women’s Peacebuilding Leadership Program, at 540-432-4238 or .
+For more information, contact Janice Jenner, New Program Development Specialist, at 540-432-4238 or .